 Gold is a proven and accepted safe-haven and wealth preserver because holding gold works as a safety net during currency crises and during bouts of inflation.
 In times of financial market or economic stress, the gold price almost always increases, simply because people move some of their wealth into gold.
-This shift into gold is based on historical experience, wherein during periods of market turmoil, the counterparty and default risk potential of most other assets spikes, while gold is universally perceived as having no counterparty risk and no default risk.
+This shift into gold is based on historical experience, wherein during periods of market turmoil, the counterparty and default risk of most other assets spikes, while gold retains its universal perception of having no counterparty risk and no default risk.

 Gold as an Investment Asset

 Although the primary role of gold is as money, there is a widely-held view in modern financial academia and the investment industry that gold is an investment asset, like stocks or bonds, and that gold can be quantified by analysing its risk, return and price correlation with other financial assets.
 While it’s true that the gold price is not highly correlated with the prices of most other financial assets, BullionStar’s view is that gold should primarily be thought of as a form of money and as a form of saving.